JMatthewLee/Spikeball-Rim-Detector/README.md

 </p>
 <b>What It Does:</b>

-Detects rim hits vs net shots using MPU6500 accelerometer analysis with instant LED strip feedback with flash sequences
+Detects rim hits vs net shots using MPU6500 accelerometer/gyroscope analysis with instant LED strip feedback with flash sequences

 <b>Technical Specs:</b>